 Sitting down on Bella's bed, she smoothed her hand over the rumpled blankets before lifting one of the pillows into her arms.
 Holding the pillow close seemed to bolster her resolve, the scent of her daughter's tears casting anger and sorrow upon her heart.
 Reaching into her pocket, Esme withdrew Bella's phone and opened her contacts.
 Scrolling through the names listed, she gave no thought to the time difference as she selected Renee's name and placed the call.
 It spoke volumes to Esme that Bella had saved her mother's name as 'Renee' where her own information had been saved as 'Mama Cullen'.
 Even Bella didn't see Renee as a mother, not truly anyway.

-"Renee, it's Esme Cullen," she introduced herself and listed as the woman shifted in her bed.
+"Renee, it's Esme Cullen," she introduced herself, and listened as the woman shifted in her bed.

 "She is getting better now," Esme answered, her tone soft and full of concern.
 "She's staying with my family for the time being."